TehShrike/c25k/readme.md

 # Todo

+- try to get nosleep code working on iOS
 - scroll the selection screen down to the next day on first load
 - if there is a run in progress when the selection screen is loaded, redirect to the run after the last one that was finished